PDLT-University-of-York/test-split-site/docs/ultra/move-to-ultra.md

 - [set up discussion boards](https://vle-support.york.ac.uk/ultra/discussions-setup).

 **Copying or importing content from an Original site doesn't work well**.
-It is possible to copy content directly from an Original site, but structural differences mean that content will need very careful rearranging and restructuring - this generally takes longer than building content directly, so we don't recommend it in most cases.
+It is possible to copy content directly from an Original site, but structural differences mean that content will need very careful rearranging and restructuring - this generally takes longer than building content directly and can be very fiddly, so we don't recommend it in most cases.

 However, copying content might be useful for Tests and some other specialised content types.
-See our [guide on copying content](https://vle-support.york.ac.uk/ultra/copying-content) for more information.
+Guides will be available for this.

 ## Make moving to Ultra easier
 There are some steps you can take now to make it easier for you to prepare your Ultra site for 23/24.